telstra/open-kilda/src-java/testing/functional-tests/README.md

 # How to run
 ### Virtual (local Kilda)
 - Build Kilda `make build-stable`
-- Deploy Kilda locally `make up-test-mode`
+- Deploy Kilda locally `make up-stable`
 - Run all tests `make func-tests` or just create a test topology to play with `make test-topology`
 > Note that the above command will overwrite any existing kilda.properties and topology.yaml files with default ones